 As with all of the headphones here, they are volume limited to 85 dB.
 The headphones can fold so are easy to store and carry around when travelling.
 The fun designs should really suit younger kids and the adjustable headband means they can grow with your child.

 These headphones are a great choice for little kids, suitable up to about 5 years of age.
 With the bright colours teamed to a smaller headband and ear pads the Buddyphones are perfect for little ones.
 They are volume limited to the crucial 85 dB and also designed for the destructive nature of younger kids so should stand up to a bit of a battering.

-The Buddyphones come in a number of different colour options and designs, costing just under £30 depending on the style your kid goes for.
+The Buddyphones come in a number of different colour options and designs.
 The cable is a flat one so less chance of tangles in a bag.
 There is also a built-in audio splitter on the cable so two kids can watch the same screen.

 - BEST KIDS HEADPHONES FOR SAFE AUDIO: BuddyPhones were designed for safety, comfort, and fun.
 Each BuddyPhone comes with 6 sets of decorative stickers for customization.
 Appropriate for children and...

 Once you know what the safe level of noise children should be exposed to, you can start to decide on the best headphones for your kid.
 Those that limit noise to that 85 dB level are the best place to start.
 If your kid likes bright, fun designs then there are a lot of low price options out there that will do the job.
 However, if you want something that’s a bit more special with good sound quality, noise cancelling, and Bluetooth then the Puro Sound Labs Headphones are a brilliant option.